shohaha/Citi-Bike-Maps/README.md

 # Citi-Bike-Maps

-In this activity, you’ll use the  Citi Bike API to get the status and location of every Citi Bike station in New York City.
+In this activity, I used the Citi Bike API to get the status and location of every Citi Bike station in New York City.
 This activity also includes a bonus portion.

-Click [here](https://shohaha.github.io/Citi-Bike-Maps/) to view website.
+Click [here](https://shohaha.github.io/Citi-Bike-Maps/) to view completed project.

-## Preview of Website
+## Preview of Project

 <img width="1190" alt="Screenshot 2022-07-12 at 21 23 58" src="https://user-images.githubusercontent.com/96545188/178588158-31e50022-7da2-46e0-ab03-446c21325607.png">